Jens Jensen-Egeberg

-Jens Jørgen Jensen-Egeberg (26 April 1848, Hedensted – 20 September 1922, Hørsholm) was a Danish painter.
+Jens Jørgen Jensen-Egeberg (26 April 1848 – 20 September 1922) was a Danish painter.
 His works include portraits, landscapes and genre scenes.
 He also worked in pastels.

 Biography

-His father, Jens Pedersen (1802–1885) owned a farm and he grew up in the country.
+His father, Jens Pedersen (1802–1885) owned a farm; Jensen-Egeberg was born in Hedensted, Denmark, and grew up in the country.
 He began his education at the Uldum Folk High School, near Vejle, then went to Copenhagen in 1865 to attend the Blågård Seminarium, but decided that he wanted to be a painter instead.
 In pursuit of that, he took classes at the Copenhagen Technical College, received an award in 1874, and transferred to the Royal Danish Academy of Fine Arts.
 He graduated from there in 1880.